Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-accounts.md

 But what if an account gets reaped as explained above?
 In that case, the index is emptied.
 In other words, the slot frees up again.
 If someone creates a new account, they may end up using the same index another address was using before.

-Because of this unreliability of indices, they **may not be present** in AXIASolar mainnet.
+Because of this unreliability of indices, they **may not be present** in AXIA mainnet.

 ## Identities